 - Lowers the risk of a water shortage in future droughts; and

 - Defers or eliminates the need for costly water supply and/or treatment facilities.

 The RCW system began operation in April 2009.
 The University and UNC Hospitals now use RCW at all of their central campus chiller plant cooling towers instead of drinking water.

 The University paid the entire cost to build the RCW system, excluding a $1.6 million grant from the NC Clean Water Management Trust Fund to pay for engineering design and permitting costs, and a $625,500 grant from the US Environmental Protection Agency to help pay for construction of the system.
-To date, the total value of the system is about $14 million.
+The value of the system is about $14 million.
 The RCW capital improvements were dedicated to OWASA for operation and maintenance.

-The RCW water system includes a storage tank and pumping station at our Mason Farm Wastewater Treatment Plant.
+The RCW water system includes a storage tank and pumping station at our Mason Farm WWTP.
 The RCW system also allows OWASA to further disinfect the already highly treated wastewater.
-RCW is pumped to the University through about three miles of RCW pipes.
+RCW is pumped to the University through about five miles of RCW pipes.

 The RCW system can meet peak demand of 3 million gallons per day (MGD).
 The system was constructed to allow cost-effective expansion to about 5 MGD.
-We estimate that RCW demand from July, 2012 through June, 2013 will average 0.8 MGD.
+RCW demand from July 2014 through June 2015 averaged 0.66 MGD.
 We anticipate that the RCW system can meet projected RCW demand in the foreseeable future.

 The cost to operate and maintain the system is paid solely by RCW customers (the University, which uses most of the RCW; and St. Thomas More School, which began using RCW to irrigate an athletic field in the spring of 2011).

 Bulk Fill Program